UPPMAX/programming_formalisms/docs/algorithms/assert.md

     [Specifify](https://www.urbandictionary.com/define.php?term=specifify): When you have to further define what you are talking about to further explain yourself.

+### Using assertions to check a function's return value

-Lastly, `assert` can be used to check if a function was correct to some extent.
+Lastly, `assert` can be used to quick check to check if a function return a not-too-crazy value.

 For example, here is a function that aligns two DNA sequences:

 ```python